Reel Ree:views : 05/14/26

 (film review) - Mortal Kombat II

-What’s wild to me is that back in the ‘90s, they actually tried to make a Mortal Kombat movie and at the time… we just accepted it.
+What’s wild to me is that back in the ‘90s, they actually tried to make a Mortal Kombat movie, and at the time… we just accepted it.
 To be fair, it was definitely better than Street Fighter, but that still didn’t make it good.
 It was just the best of a bad bunch.

 But back then, that was all we had.
 A bit like those early X-Men films in the 2000s—whether they fully worked or not, fans just had to take what they could get.

-Then a few years ago, they rebooted the franchise with Mortal Kombat and while that film was definitely an improvement over the ‘90s version, I still wouldn’t call it amazing because it made some genuinely questionable choices.
+Then, a few years ago, they rebooted the franchise with Mortal Kombat, and while that film was definitely an improvement over the ‘90s version, I still wouldn’t call it amazing because it made some genuinely questionable choices.

 This sequel though?
 Yeah, this is leagues better.

 The film pretty much picks up where the last one left off.
-The tournament is finally here and Raiden needs a new champion pr the Earth Realm will fall.
+The tournament is finally here, and Raiden needs a new champion pr the Earth Realm will fall.
 Alongside Sonya Blade, they approach Johnny Cage, an actor who initially brushes the whole thing off after meeting the likes of Liu Kang, Jax and Cole.
 But once he’s dragged properly into the chaos, Johnny has no choice but to stop acting like a hero and actually become one.

 And honestly, I had a blast with this film.

-Seeing classic moves from the games finally translated properly onto the screen was a genuine game changer.
+Seeing classic moves from the games finally translated properly onto the screen was a genuine game-changer.

-The dialogue is still cheesy in places, but I found myself laughing, chuckling and fully enjoying the ridiculousness of it all throughout the film.
+The dialogue is still cheesy in places, but I found myself laughing, chuckling, and fully enjoying the ridiculousness of it all throughout the film.
 The movie knows exactly what it is and leans into it.

 The addition of Karl Urban as Johnny Cage was honestly perfect casting, especially with how they handled the character.
 He brings the exact kind of energy the movie needed.

-The visual effects are solid too.
+The visual effects are solid, too.
 Not groundbreaking or Avatar-level spectacle, but they absolutely do the job.
 And there are loads of moments that reminded me of other cult classics and fantasy properties like Big Trouble in Little China, Game of Thrones and even Pennywise at one point.

-There’s even a fake movie within the movie called 'Uncaged Fury' and honestly?
+There’s even a fake movie within the movie called 'Uncaged Fury', and honestly?
 I’d genuinely watch that.
-It is all the nonsensical and over the top action from a B-rated (I think it is called B-rated) movie, from the early 80s...almost like Dolemite Is My Name (see my review on that).
+It is all the nonsensical and over-the-top action from a B-rated (I think it is called B-rated) movie, from the early 80s...almost like Dolemite Is My Name (see my review on that).

 Overall, this is just a fun time.
 Good action, brutal fights, decent humour, solid performances and way more entertaining than the previous film.
 If you enjoyed the first rebooted movie, you’ll probably have a great time with this.